versionone/openAgile/VersionOne/Ceremonies/DailyStandup.md

 # Meeting Goals

+* Utilizing [our TeamRoom](https://www7.v1host.com/V1Production/TeamRoom.mvc/Show/354268) as our tool, we start from the top and talk about the Stories currently in play:
 * Briefly identify accomplishments during the last day
     * Call out any **impediments** that are blocking your progress
     * And, arrange to get help from others on removing the impediments